Zelenskyy denies sending drones to strike Kremlin

 He added it was too soon to prove or disprove whether it was a Russian attempt “either to make Ukraine look reckless or to buck up Russian public opinion” or if it was a Ukrainian operation to embarrass Russia.

-James Nixey, director of the, Russia and Eurasia program at the Chatham House think-tank, said “the two most likely possibilities are a ‘warning shot across the bows’ by Kyiv or a false flag operation by Moscow designed to justify more intense attacks in Ukraine or more conscription”.
+James Nixey, director of the Russia and Eurasia programme at the Chatham House think-tank, said “the two most likely possibilities are a ‘warning shot across the bows’ by Kyiv or a false flag operation by Moscow designed to justify more intense attacks in Ukraine or more conscription”.

 If it was a warning shot by Kyiv, then it was “yet another shocking security lapse by the Russian state”, he said.